moshe/tplot/README.md

 ## tplot
 Tired of using `watch` for watching numbers in the terminal?
-`watch "ls | wc -l"`
+e.g `watch "ls | wc -l"`
 Tired of calculating the decrease rate of items in queue over and over again?
+Trends?
 Throughput?
 Time left to zero?

 **tplot is the answer!**
 ![alt text](https://github.com/moshe/tplot/blob/master/images/out4.gif?raw=true "Logo Title Text 1")